-Monitoring compliance is key to the success of an Information Governance program.
-An audit process is recommended to assess whether records are being managed as anticipated and employees are following policies.
+recommended to assess whether records are being managed as anticipated and employees are following policies.
 For example, an organization may periodically report on information volume metrics, sample certain information sources, and interview business operations employees regarding document management practices.
 When noncompliance or weaknesses in established policies are discovered, such issues should be appropriately addressed.
 The policy should state what methods will be used for auditing, who has enforcement authority, and what steps (including penalties) the organization should take to address noncompliance.

 While an organization is not legally required to document its information disposition processes and events, documentation can support enforcement and facilitate auditing of whether information has been deleted.
 For example, policies can describe how legal holds are implemented, including use of any legal hold software.
-Any significant ad hoc deletion events, such as a "clean up" event or information destruction by a third party, may be recorded into a disposition log.
-Documentation of audit procedures, and results of audits, may further strengthen the credibility of an organization's claims that it follows its written policies.
-Similarly, employee training in compliance with Information Governance policies may provide key evidence of the defensibility of an organization's information disposition and preservation policies and procedures.
+Any significant ad hoc deletion events, such as a "cleanup" event or information destruction by a third party, may be recorded in a disposition log.
+Documentation of audit procedures, and results of audits, may strengthen the credibility of an organization's claims that it follows its written policies.
+Similarly, employee training in compliance with Information Governance policies may provide key evidence supporting the